 Widescreen refers to images that are wider than the typical standard ratio of 4:3.
 Typical widescreen aspect ratios for projection and computer displays are 16:9 and 16:10.
 As of the fall of 2012, all new DCS rooms utilize widescreen projectors, computer monitors, and screens.

-A wired lavaliere microphone consists of a microphone that clips to the speaker's shirt and a body pack that can be put in a pocket or attached to a belt.
-However, unlike wireless microphones, wired lavaliere microphones connect to speakers or classroom systems via a cable.
-DCS offers these microphones for instructors who would like to use a hands-free microphone in a room that is not equipped with a wireless microphone system.
-The cable provided is long enough to allow instructors to walk around the front of the room.
-To request a wired lavaliere microphone, fill out the Equipment Request form.
+A wireless lavaliere microphone consists of a microphone that clips to the speaker's shirt and a body pack that can be put in a pocket or attached to a belt.
+All larger rooms are typically equipped with wireless lavaliere microphones.
+You can see if your classroom is equipped with a microphone by using the Find a Classroom page.
+If your room does not have one, fill out the Equipment Request form.

 A wireless presenter is a small, hand-help remote control that is used to run computer-based slide show presentations or to control other computing operations.
 With wireless presenters, instructors can advance slides, control video playback, or use a mouse from anywhere in the room.
 Wireless presenters typically consist of the remote and USB stick.
 Instructors can use a wireless presenter with the Digital Classroom Podium by plugging the stick into the podium's USB port.
 Most Mac compatible "plug-and-play" wireless presenters should work with little set up.
 DCS offers the Satechi SP400 wireless presenter for delivery or semester-long loan.
 The SP400 can be used with the DCP or any USB-capable laptop running Windows 7, Vista, XP, or Mac OS.
 To request a wireless presenter, fill out the Equipment Request form.